rlpy/rlpy/doc/faq.rst

 My code is slow, how can I improve its speed?
 ---------------------------------------------

-``ProfileMe.py`` runs the code at ``main.py`` and generates a pictorial profile of the resulting running time in pdf format.
+You can use the :func:`Tools.run.run_profiled` function which takes a `make_experiment` function and generates a pictorial profile of the resulting running time in pdf format (see api doc for details on where to find this files).
 Each node represents proportional time for finishing the function, proportional time spent within the function, and number of times it has been called.
 Nodes are color coded based on their time.
 You want to spend your time boosting the running time of nodes with the highest proportional time spent within them shown in parentheses.
-As an example you can look at ``Profiling/Inverted_Pendulum-TabularSarsa.pdf`` It seems ``phi_sa`` should be the place to improve the algorithm as 34.97% was spent within this function.
+As an example you can look at ``Profiling/Example.pdf``

 My project does not work.
 Do I need to install packages?
 --------------------------------------------------------